pMan/Lookup-for-firefox/README.md

 ============IMPORTANT==============

 This is the source code of the add-on.
-If you'e like to play with it, you must have 'cfx' installed on your computer.
+If you like to play with it, you must have 'cfx' installed on your computer.
 You have to generate xpi and load it to have the add-on installed on your firefox locally.

 Install cfx, run "cfx --help" for all available switches and documentation.